johnmac00/foodpy/README.md

 I will pull from the USDA Food Composition Databse (https://ndb.nal.usda.gov/ndb/search/list), using its API.
 In the process I will learn about API requiests.
 I will format requests, or manually edit requests, to just include food name, PCF content.

-Endstate: Pull at least 5 food types per P/C/F, i.e. P: lamb, ground beef, ground turkey, chicken, ribeye, C: potatoes, sweet potatoes, etc....
+*Endstate*: Pull at least 5 food types per P/C/F, i.e. P: lamb, ground beef, ground turkey, chicken, ribeye, C: potatoes, sweet potatoes, etc....

 2) Database

 I think this will require an SQL database.
 I will create three databases (P, C, and F), and start pulling in foods into the three databases.
 Possibly I can automate this from the API to sort into these three databases.
 More to follow...

-Endstate: 3 databases, each holding 5 food options per macro.
+*Endstate*: 3 databases, each holding 5 food options per macro.

 3) Pulling from Database:

 I will figure out how to use python to pull from the database(s), based on selection criteria

-Endstate: I can pull data at request from a database(s), using python
+*Endstate*: I can pull data at request from a database(s), using python

 4) Meal-plan Algorithm